Brandon Crawford Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.
+- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in MLB.

-- The Diamondbacks have a 4.41 team ERA that ranks 18th among all league pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.47).

-- Diamondbacks pitchers combine to allow 86 total home runs at a clip of 1.1 per game (to rank 18th in baseball).

 © 2023 Data Skrive.
 All rights reserved.